The 4 C's

 3. Diamonds cut too shallow let light escape through the pavilion before it can be reflected.

-2. ColourDiamonds come in a range of natural colours, from totally colourless - generally the most rare and valuable - to light yellow.
-The differences between one grade and another are very subtle, usually only discernible by an expert grader.
+2. ColourDiamonds come in a range of natural colours, from totally colourless (generally the most rare and valuable), to light yellow.
+The differences between one grade and another are very subtle and are usually only discernible by an expert grader.
 It is also possible to find fancy coloured diamonds, such as blue, pink and brown.

 We're not claiming to be the only one, but we do feel that we fall into this category because we always remember that it's up to you what your budget and quality choices are - it's nobody's job to tell you what you should be buying.

 We also put a lot of effort into ensuring that every diamond we sell is as attractive as possible for the price.
-Two stones with the same grading do not necessarily look the same - so even though the 4 C's and diamond grades are very useful tools, you are buying a unique stone, not a certificate or a set of letters or numbers.
+Two stones with the same grading 'on paper' do not necessarily look the same.
+So even though the 4 C's and diamond grades are very useful tools, you are buying a unique stone, not a certificate or a set of letters or numbers.

 This is why Andrew and Roy Hinds personally inspect our finished diamond pieces, including individually selecting for our customers each and every one of our certificated diamond solitaire rings and other jewellery.